Azure/az-cgpu-onboarding/docs/OpenSSL-Details.md

 ```
 You should see: `OpenSSL 3.0.2 15 Mar 2022 (Library: OpenSSL 3.0.2 15 Mar 2022)`.

-To use the newly installed OpenSSL 3.3.1, specify the `LD_LIBRARY_PATH` path:
+To use the newly installed OpenSSL 3.4.1, specify the `LD_LIBRARY_PATH` path:
 ```
 $ LD_LIBRARY_PATH=/opt/openssl/lib64/ /opt/openssl/bin/openssl version
 ```
-Here you should see: `OpenSSL 3.3.1 4 Jun 2024 (Library: OpenSSL 3.3.1 4 Jun 2024)`.
+Here you should see: `OpenSSL 3.4.1 11 Feb 2025 (Library: OpenSSL 3.4.1 11 Feb 2025)`.

 ### CUDA application
-Using the [bandwidth test](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/1_Utilities/bandwidthTest) from NVIDIA's CUDA samples, we see the following improvements with upgrading from OpenSSL 3.0.2 to OpenSSL 3.3.1:
+Using the [bandwidth test](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/1_Utilities/bandwidthTest) from NVIDIA's CUDA samples, we see the following improvements with upgrading from OpenSSL 3.0.2 to OpenSSL 3.4.1:

 With system default OpenSSL 3.0.2: